IvanUkhov/blog/_posts/2019-09-25-bootstrap.Rmd

 implement.
 More importantly, the technique is intuitive, since it directly follows the narrative of null hypothesis significance testing.
 It does require prior knowledge of the key concepts in statistical inference.
-However, this knowledge is arguably essential for those who are involved in stientific experimentation.
+However, this knowledge is arguably essential for those who are involved in scientific experimentation.
 It constitutes the core of statistical literacy.

 # Acknowledgments